TheodoroCardoso/husky-high-level-controller/README.md

 So for my capstone project, I decided to create a ROS Package.

 ## Objective
-The original idea is derived from the [ETH Zurich Programming for Robotics - ROS course](https://rsl.ethz.ch/education-students/lectures/ros.html)
+The idea is derived from the [ETH Zurich Programming for Robotics - ROS course](https://rsl.ethz.ch/education-students/lectures/ros.html)

 The initial goal of the exercises was to drive Husky towards the pillar on the map using a simple proportional controller based on the only obstacle detected by the robot and adjusting its heading accordingly.
 A detailed explanation of the exercise can be found [here](https://ethz.ch/content/dam/ethz/special-interest/mavt/robotics-n-intelligent-systems/rsl-dam/ROS2020/Exercise%20Session%203.pdf).